-Clinical condition or situation to which this PGD applies Indicated for the active immunisation of females from 12 years of age or from school year 8 for the prevention of human papillomavirus (types 6, 11, 16, 18) infection in accordance with the national immunisation programme and recommendations given in Chapter 18a of Immunisation Against Infectious Disease: "The Green Book".
-Criteria for inclusion Individuals who: are females2 aged 12 years to under 18 years of age when starting a course of HPV immunisation are females2 aged less than 12 years of age who are in school year 8, 9, 10 or 11 are females2 aged 18 years and over who have started but not completed a course of HPV immunisation before their 18th birthday Criteria for exclusion 3 Individuals for whom no valid consent has been received (see DH Reference guide to consent for examination or treatment).
-Individuals who: are less than 12 years of age and in school year 7 or lower are less than 9 years of age are aged 18 years and over, except those who have received a partial course of HPV immunisation are male2 have had a confirmed anaphylactic reaction to a previous dose of HPV vaccine or to any components of the vaccine have completed a course of HPV vaccine, with either HPV types 16, 18 (Cervarix®) or HPV types 6, 11,16, 18 (Gardasil®) are known to be pregnant (Note: routine questioning about last menstrual period and/or pregnancy testing is not required before offering HPV vaccine) are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) Cautions including any relevant action to be taken Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
+Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals from 12 years of age or from school year 8 for the prevention of human papillomavirus (types 6, 11, 16, 18) infection in accordance with the national immunisation programme and recommendations given in Chapter 18a of Immunisation Against Infectious Disease: 'The Green Book'.
+Criteria for inclusion Individuals who: are aged 12 to 13 years in the birth cohort for school year 8 (including boys from 1 September 2019 only)^{2,3} have been previously eligible for HPV immunisation (that is, boys who attained the birth cohort for school year 8 on or after 1 September 20192 and girls who attained eligibility on or after 1 September 2008)^{3,4} Criteria for exclusion5 Individuals for whom no valid consent has been received (see DH Reference guide to consent for examination or treatment).
+Individuals who: • are less than 12 years of age and in school year 7 or lower • are less than 9 years of age • are aged 25 years and over, except those who have received a partial course of HPV immunisation 6 • have had a confirmed anaphylactic reaction to a previous dose of HPV vaccine or to any components of the vaccine • have completed a course of HPV vaccine, with either HPV types 16, 18 (Cervarix®) or HPV types 6, 11,16, 18 (Gardasil®) • are known to be pregnant (Note: routine questioning about last menstrual period and/or pregnancy testing is not required before offering HPV vaccine) • are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) Cautions including any relevant action to be taken Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
 It is important that procedures are in place to avoid injury from faints.
 The immunogenicity of the vaccine could be reduced in immunosuppressed subjects.
 Vaccination should proceed in accordance with the national recommendations.
 However, reimmunisation may need to be considered.
 Seek medical advice as appropriate.
-Action to be taken if the patient is excluded If aged less than 12 years and in a school year below year 8, advise when national routine immunisation is indicated.
-Continued over page If aged less than 9 years HPV vaccination is off-label.
-Immunisation is not indicated unless in school year 8 or above and a PSD would be required.